Ours not a relationship we should be hiding', says Rivlin

 In March, Air India CMD Ashwani Lohani had been quoted as saying that Air India hoped to start a direct flight between India and Israel in the next few months.
 He indicated that the launch of the flight would boost tourist traffic between the two countries.

-Users browsing this forum: Sagrawal and 31 guests
+Users browsing this forum: Devendra and 92 guests